Mount Rainier Timed Entry Reservations Explained

 What is a timed entry reservation?

-Timed entry reservations are reserved in advance and allow you to enter Mount Rainier National Park during a two-hour arrival window during the peak season (May to September).
+Timed entry reservations are tickets that you reserve in advance to enter Mount Rainier National Park during peak season at peak hours (May to September).

 Timed entry rules

 Timed entry reservations are good for one vehicle, and valid for one day.
-Visitors are allowed a one-timed entry reservation per person to the Paradise Corridor and a one-timed entry reservation to the Sunrise Corridor per day.
+Visitors are allowed one timed entry reservation per person to the Paradise Corridor and one timed entry reservation to the Sunrise Corridor per day.
 If your group has more than one vehicle planning to enter the park, you’ll need a second person to secure another timed entry reservation.

 Parking